fchauvel/MAD/README.md

     * Move the creation of workers from Service to the autoscaling strategy
     * Split acceptance tests into several files (commons, nominals, errors)
     * Merge test_evaluation and test_interpreter

 ## NEXT RELEASE CHANGE LOG

+ * MAD language:
     * Support of an 'ignore-error' primitive
+ * Monitoring:
+    * response time
- * Bug Fixes
+ * Bug Fixes:
     * Fix R script to render 'missing values' (i.e., "NA") properly
+    * Fix multiple folders created when the simulation takes a long time